ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Adding DICE/SPDM Evidence to the Accepted Claims Set {#sec-dice-spdm}

-This section defines how evidence from DICE {{DICE.AA}} and/or SPDM {{SPDM}} is transformed into a format where it can be added to an accepted claims set.
+This section defines how Evidence from DICE {{DICE.AA}} and/or SPDM {{SPDM}} is transformed into a format where it can be added to an accepted claims set.
-A Verifier supporting DICE/SPDM format evidence should implement this section.
+A Verifier supporting DICE/SPDM format Evidence should implement this section.

 ### Transforming SPDM Evidence to a format usable for matching